RamXX/cfjump/README.md

 You can use different jumpbox instances for different sessions, users, environments, etc, as long as you use different shared folders.

 ## `cf` CLI plugins
-Plugins are there but they need to be installed by hand using the `install_cf_plugins.sh` command.
+Plugins are installed automatically upon the creation of the virtual jumpbox with the `cfj` command, so the first run will take a few seconds longer than future runs.

 ## Building
 You can just get this image from Docker Hub by running: